Treasury Research Institute Essay Competition

 The Treasury Research Institute Essay Competition is a national essay contest for Australian university students to promote engagement with important economic concepts and policy issues.

-A judging panel will determine a winning entry and commendable entries in August 2018.
+A judging panel are reviewing the entries and will determine a winning entry and commendable entries.

 The panel will be chaired by the Secretary of the Treasury and include Diane Brown, Division Head – Financial System Division, and Dan Andrews, Chief Adviser – Structural Reform Group.